Members of the ResilientAmerica Roundtable

 Karen and John Huff School Chair and Professor School of Civil and Environmental Engineering at Georgia Institute of Technology

-Dr. Reginald DesRoches is the Karen and John Huff School Chair and Professor of Civil and Environmental Engineering at the Georgia Institute of Technology.
-As School Chair, Dr. DesRoches provides leadership to a top-ranked program with 100 faculty and staff and 1,100 students.
-His primary research interests are in design of resilient infrastructure systems under extreme loads.
-He has published more than 250 articles in the general area of resilience and seismic risk assessment.
+Dr. Reginald DesRoches is the William and Stephanie Sick Dean of the George R. Brown School of Engineering at Rice University.
+He also holds joint appointments in the Department of Civil and Environmental Engineering and the Department of Mechanical Engineering at Rice.
+Dr. DesRoches previously served as the Karen and John Huff School Chair and Professor of Civil and Environmental Engineering at the Georgia Institute of Technology.
+A fellow of the American Society of Civil Engineers (ASCE), DesRoches’ research focuses on the design of resilient infrastructure systems under extreme loads and the application of smart and adaptive materials.
+He served as the key technical leader in the U.S. response to the 2010 earthquake in Haiti.
 Dr. DesRoches has served as Chair of the ASCE Seismic Effects Committee (2006-2010), Chair of the executive committee of the Technical Council on Lifeline Earthquake Engineering (2010), and Board of the Earthquake Engineering Research Institute.
-He is currently a member of the National Science Foundation's Engineering Directorate Advisory Committee, and is a member of The National Academies Board on Army Science and Technology.
+He serves on the National Science Foundation's Engineering Directorate Advisory Committee, and is a member of The National Academies Resilient America Roundtable, Board on Army Science and Technology, the Global Earthquake Modeling Scientific Board and the advisory board for the Natural Disasters, Coastal Infrastructure and Emergency Management Research Center.
 Dr. DesRoches has received numerous awards, including the Presidential Early Career Award for Scientists and Engineers in 2002 — the highest honor bestowed upon scientists and engineers in the early stages of their careers.
 Most recently, he was a recipient of the 2007 ASCE Walter L. Huber Civil Engineering Research Prize, the 2015 ASCE Charles Martin Duke Lifeline Earthquake Engineering Award, the Georgia Tech Outstanding Doctoral Thesis Advisor Award (2010), and the Georgia Tech ANAK Award (2008).
 The ANAK award is the highest honor the undergraduate student body can bestow on a Georgia Tech faculty member.
-Dr. DesRoches earned his Bachelor of Science in Mechanical Engineering in 1990, a Master of Science in Civil Engineering in 1992, and a Ph.D. in Structural Engineering in 1998 — all from the University of California, Berkeley.
-He was inducted into Berkeley’s Academy of Distinguished Alumni from Civil and Environmental Engineering in 2015.
+Dr. DesRoches has published more than 250 articles in the general area of resilience and seismic risk assessment.
+He earned his Bachelor of Science in Mechanical Engineering in 1990, a Master of Science in Civil Engineering in 1992, and a Ph.D. in Structural Engineering in 1998 — all from the University of California, Berkeley.
+Dr. DesRoches was inducted into Berkeley’s Academy of Distinguished Alumni from Civil and Environmental Engineering in 2015.

 Mr. John Dorman